 ' Are you serious, Ky? '

-' Shall I remind that the northern communists enjoy more reliable allies than the US Congress when I write my after action report for General Abrams? '
+' Shall I remind that the northern communists have more reliable allies than the US Congress when I write my after action report for General Abrams? '

 Binh shook his head and raised a bitter smile. ' Abrams doesn't need us to tell him, Andy.
 Our trouble is that nobody in Washington wants to hear.
-They are ostriches. '
+They're like ostriches. '

 The soldier read the white numbers painted along the tube and frowned, ‘ One hundred millimetres.’